tiagosuhet/expanding-cards/README.md

 # Expanding-cards:

-A web-app to show photo in expanding cards.
+A Web App to show photo in expanding cards.